 - (a) "Business establishment" shall have the same meaning as in Section 51 of the Civil Code.

-Business Establishments include Persons engaged in the operation of a business covered by

-Section 51 of the Civil Code.
-For example, government bodies engaged in enacting legislation to implement governmental functions may not constitute "Business Establishments," but they may be a "Business Establishment" if they operate a business such as a shop in a government building. - (b) "Substantial interest" means a core interest of the organization that has a direct relationship to the function of that organization. - (c) "Legitimate" means that a justification is genuine and not false. - (d) "Nondiscriminatory" means that the justification for a challenged practice does not itself discriminate based on a Protected Basis.
+Business Establishments include Persons engaged in the operation of a business covered by Section 51 of the Civil Code.
+For example, government, insofar as the business is related to dwellings, housing opportunities, financial assistance, land use, or residential real estate-related activities.
+The term business establishment shall be broadly interpreted.
+For example: - (1) The rental, sale, management or operation of residential real estate, including common interest developments and mobilehome parks, constitute business establishments; - (2) Government bodies engaged in enacting legislation to implement governmental functions may not constitute Business Establishments, but they may be a Business Establishment if they operate a business such as a shop in a government building; and - (3) Both nonprofit and for-profit organizations can constitute business establishments depending on the facts, but truly private social clubs not engaged in business activity are not "business establishments. - (b) "Substantial interest" means a core interest of the organization that has a direct relationship to the function of that organization.

+- (c) "Legitimate" means that a justification is genuine and not false or pretexual. - (d) "Nondiscriminatory" means that the justification for a challenged practice does not itself discriminate based on a Protected Basis.